 Each Series A Warrant has an initial exercise price of \$1.00 per share and may be exercised at any time beginning on the date of issuance, and from time to time thereafter, through and including the first anniversary of the issuance date, unless terminated earlier as provided in the Series A Warrant.
-In the event the FDA provides clearance with respect to the Company's Senhance System 510(k) application, the holders of Series A Warrants will have 10 business days after written notice to exercise, in whole or in part, their Series A Warrants.
-Any Series A Warrants that remain unexercised after such 10 business day period will expire.
+Receipt of Section 510(k) clearance for the Senhance System on October 13, 2017, triggered the acceleration of the expiration date of the Series A Warrants to October 31, 2017.
+As of October 25, 2017, all of the Series A Warrants had been exercised.

 Each Series B Warrant has an initial exercise price of \$1.00 per share and may be exercised at any time beginning on the date of issuance and from time to time thereafter through and including the fifth anniversary of the issuance date.
+As of October 25, 2017, Series B Warrants representing approximately 8.8 million shares had been exercised.